seanfisk/mastering-eos/manual/rules.rst

 Games
 =====

 We encourage playing games in the lab.
 However, if you are playing games and all machines are currently in use, please be polite and yield your machine to students needing to complete coursework.
+Failure to do so may result in suspension of your account, or all games being removed from the system.